Full specs on the new 2019 BMW Z4 M40i and 30i released, along with details of a new 20i entry-level model.

 Comfort and practicality hasn’t been forgotten about either.
 The storage space behind the seats, the cup holders under the centre armrest and the large door pockets are features that make the roadster more practical when used regularly.
 Boot capacity is also not a worry, the next-generation Z4 comes with 281 litres whether the soft-top is open or closed – an increase of more than 50 per cent compared to the outgoing model.

-The new Z4 is due to go on sale in the UK next spring, so keep an eye out for the Williams Group Launch event at one of our dealerships near you.
+The new Z4 is due to go on sale in the UK next spring, so keep an eye out for the Williams Group Launch event at one of our centres near you.
 And if you can’t wait for it to hit the showroom floor or are in the market for another BMW model, we have a wide range of new car offers at Williams Group BMW.
-Why not make an appointment with one of our dealerships?
+Why not make an appointment with one of our centres?